I speak clearly in casual conversation, or when I’m under pressure and “on.” It’s those in between times where I tend to rush and blur my words.

 - Try to relax your ego and let go of the pull (if you feel one) to be in charge of this interaction.

-She’s approaching the strange new person who suddenly appeared in her world without ego, and with boundless curiosity.
-This allows her to copy the other person’s lead with interest — just to see what’s going to happen.
+Genuine interest, openness, and focus allows you to copy the other person’s lead with interest — just to see what’s going to happen.

-It’s true that, in a real-world conversation, the person you’re facing isn’t you, but aren’t you curious about what might happen if you match your conversational partner’s style?
+It’s true that, in a real-world conversation, the person you’re facing isn’t you.
+But you can still be curious about this new person — and eager to find out what might happen if you match your conversational partner’s style.

 The likely outcome is that some barriers will go down.
 You’ll both feel more aligned with the other person, and it will be easier to see what the two of you have in common.